gcc-mirror/gcc/gcc/config/rs6000/vector.md

 ;; General shift amounts can be supported using vsro + vsr.
 We're ;; not expecting to see these yet (the vectorizer currently ;; generates only shifts by a whole number of vector elements).
+;; Note that the vec_shr operation is actually defined as ;; 'shift toward element 0' so is a shr for LE and shl for BE.
 (define_expand "vec_shr_<mode>"
   [(match_operand:VEC_L 0 "vlogical_operand" "")
    (match_operand:VEC_L 1 "vlogical_operand" "")